Paying back your student loan when you're self-employed

 So Leah pays back £243.45 a year, or £20.29 a month.

-To find out the remaining balance of your student loan, get in touch with the Student Loans Company.
+To find out the remaining balance of your student loan, you can check the goverment website.

 How freelancers pay back their student loan through their Self Assessment